Eucera fasciatella

 Augochlora, Augochloropsis and Augochlorella sweat bees belong to the tribe Augochlorini.
 Bees in this tribe are brilliantly colored -- they usually range from golden-green to an intense pure green to a dazzling blue-green.
 Augochlorella and Augochlora sweat bees may be copper-colored or even metallic-pink as well.

-Augochlorini sweat bees tend to build nests in soil or, less commonly, in rotted wood.
-Some form large aggregations in the ground, constructing nests in clumps linked together by earthen connections or rootlets.
+Augochlorini tend to build nests in soil or, less commonly, in rotted wood.
+Some form large aggregations in the ground, constructing nests in clumps linked together by earthen connections.

-Augochlorini sweat bees sometimes act cooperatively, constructing nests that share a common entrance protected by a guard bee.
+Augochlorini sometimes act cooperatively, constructing nests that share a common entrance protected by a guard bee.
 Some Augochlorini are capable of shifting between solitary and cooperative behavior, depending on environmental conditions.

-Some Augochlorella and Augochlora sweat bees are considered to be “primitively eusocial.”
-That is, they have a yearly life cycle split into spring and summer phases.
+Some Augochlorella and Augochlora are considered to be “primitively eusocial”.
+They have a yearly life cycle split into spring and summer phases.
 In the first spring “foundress phase,” the bees construct an underground nest and provision it for offspring.
-When the young emerge, the males leave the nest, while the females remain in the nest provisioning it for a second brood When this second brood hatches in late summer, the males and females mate.
-The males die and the inseminated females dig downward into the earth from the lowest parts of their nests.
-They later emerge in spring to complete the colony’s life cycle.
+When the young emerge, the males leave the nest, while the females remain in the nest, provisioning it for a second brood.
+When this second brood hatches in late summer, the males and females mate.
+The males die, and the inseminated females dig downward into the earth in the lower areas of their nests to overwinter.
+They emerge in spring to complete the colony’s life cycle.

 Members of the tribe Augochlorini tend to be pollinator generalists.
-At the National Butterfly Center, Augochlora, Augochloropsis and Augochlorella sweat bees visit the flowers of a wide and varied range of plant families.
-The brilliant blue-green Aztec sweat bee (Augochlora azteca) alone appears to restrict itself principally to one plant -- alamo vine blossoms -- although this bee has been documented visiting the flowers of esperanza and prickly pear cactus as well.
+At the National Butterfly Center and in the Lower Rio Grande Valley generally, Augochlora, Augochloropsis and Augochlorella sweat bees visit the flowers of a varied range of plant families.

 Distinguishing among green sweat bee genera

-Here are two useful tips for distinguishing among green sweat bees genera.
-(1) First, examine the tegulae (the nodes where the bee's wings join its body).
-The tegulae of an Augochloropsis are metallic-green and D-shaped.
-The tegulae of an Augochlora are oval and brownish in color.
-The tegulae of Augochlorella are a pale reddish color and lack a distinctly oval shape.
-(2) Second, if you have a macro lens, you can distinguish green sweat bee genera by examining the marginal cells in their forewings.
-Differences in the wings of sweat bees are explained in more detail in the photo strip at bottom right.
-This photo strip also shows other more subtle characteristics that distinguish green sweat bees of different genera.
+Useful tips for distinguishing among green sweat bees genera include the following.
+(1) Upper legs: The upper legs of Augochloropis are bright iridescent green.
+This trait is visible to the naked eye and useful in the field.
+(2) Tegulae: The tegulae (the plates where the wings join the body) of Augochloropsis are metallic-green and D-shaped.
+The tegulae of Augochlora are oval and brown.
+The tegulae of Augochlorella are a pale reddish color and lack a distinct oval or D shape.
+(3) Forewings: If you have a macro lens, you also can distinguish green sweat bee genera by examining the marginal cells in their forewings.
+These differences are shown in the accompanying photo strip.

 TAXONOMY OF GREEN SWEAT BEES